steeles/WC_sequence/README.md

 It COULD also be the DECAY of an active sustained NMDA powered INHIBITION, that could explain a really fast onset and a slow decay for the ITI gating long lasting inhibitory current I think...

+[ us 2]
+For everything interesting we want with feature selectivity, each unit has to have its own tuning curve.

-[us 12]
+[us 16]
-rpt stim maker
+make sure i cite cheng cheng for all the contributions to this type of wc architecture - her interval detector shares some similarities, i should nail down how close or not we are

 [us 13]
 how do i deliver same stim to different tuning efficiently? stim generator function, static method. maybe a class method?

 [us 14]

-[ us 2]
-For everything interesting we want with feature selectivity, each unit has to have its own tuning curve.
+I can probably make it faster if I get rid of the mutables and map them to object attributes;
+as long as the methods know which attribute to pull from, ie sfa current has a source of u1, attribute r and a target of u1, attribute a (or rather the sfa current update method knows to read source.r and update target.a) and source and target are the same; traces updates to read from... i guess each current needs a "read_source" method so trace can call the same thing and pull from different attributes.

 [tests]